vohai2003/hdp_data_tutorials/tutorials/hdp/analyzing-social-media-and-customer-sentiment-with-apache-nifi-and-hdp-search/tutorial.md

 ~~~

 After the commands complete let's go to the Hive view.
 Head over to [http://sandbox.hortonworks.com:8080](http://sandbox.hortonworks.com:8080/).
 Login into Ambari.
-Refer to [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) if you need assistance with logging into Ambari.
+Refer to [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) if you need assistance with logging into Ambari.
 > **Note:** login credentials are `maria_dev/maria_dev` (Virtualbox), else `azure/azure` (Azure).
 Use the dropdown menu at the top to get to the Hive view.

 Enter **Hive View 2.0**.
 Execute the following command to create a table for the tweets